Redwindmh/Covenants/README.md

-# This is Covenants
+# This is Covenants,
-## A online version of the board game created by the illustrious comic book creator, Andrew Carl!
+## an online version of the board game created by the illustrious comic book creator, Andrew Carl!